model313/Studies_NodeJS/04 Store API/readme.md

 5. Start the server
     `npm start`

-6. Open the front-end in your browser and interact with the API!
+6. Use Postman and interact with the API!

 Please note that it is crucial to navigate to the specified folder **before** running npm commands!

+If you want, you can **import the Postman collection** that I provided in this folder.
+The get request includes query parameters you can add and remove with a single click.

 ## 📦 Project Status